Scarlet Town (song)

 "Scarlet Town" is a folk song written and performed by Bob Dylan that appears as the sixth track on his 2012 studio album Tempest.
 Like much of Dylan's 21st-century output, he produced the song himself using the pseudonym Jack Frost.

 Composition and recording

 In their book Bob Dylan All the Songs: The Story Behind Every Track, authors Philippe Margotin and Jean-Michel Guesdon discuss the song as one that, in spite of its references to traditional folk music, is "pure Dylan".
 They synopsize it as describing "a damned city" and note that the "nostalgic tone" of Dylan's vocal "gives a hypnotic force to the song and makes it one of the triumphs of the album".
 They also praise the musicianship, claiming that Donnie Herron's banjo and David Hidalgo's accordion "confer a country style on the song" and that Charlie Sexton plays "an excellent guitar solo" beginning at the 4:09 mark.
-The song is performed in the sounding key of C minor.